Q: Where can I direct further questions about the process and what to expect?

 In the Atrium: Check out the Pastor Search bulletin board

-In Worship: Listen for announcements and check the Pastor Search section of the bulletin
+In Worship: Listen for announcements and check the printed bulletin for special announcements

 On the Web: Click the “Senior Pastor Search Process” button on the Shallowford Website

 Phase 1: Session creates a Transition Team and IPNC to shepherd the transition process